 Founded in 1981, Health is an American magazine focused on women’s health.
 The magazine’s topics range from diet to dealing with life issues such as relationships and stress.

 In review, Health Magazine is not a hard science magazine.
 In fact, it is a magazine you will find in the checkout line of your local supermarket.
 A typical cover of the magazine will feature multiple articles on fad diets, anti-aging, and natural cures.
 Here is a sample cover:

-Health Magazine typically does not use loaded language and they usually source their information to mostly credible sources.
-Some of the claims made by Health Magazine are not fully supported with scientific evidence.
+Health Magazine typically does not use loaded language, and they usually source their information to mostly credible sources.
+Some of the claims made by Health Magazine are not fully supported by scientific evidence.
 However, we are not rating this source pseudoscience because most of the information is credible.
 We are just suggesting caution when attempting their diets or natural cures.

 Overall, we rate Health Magazine as borderline pseudoscience, and Left-Center biased based on story selection and Mixed for factual reporting due to some claims that are not always supported by science.
-(D. Van Zandt 5/16/2018) Updated (7/26/2019)
+(D. Van Zandt 5/16/2018) Updated (12/16/2022)